0o-de-lally/thesis-market/docs/prds/thesis-market-prd.md

 ## 4. Functional Requirements

+### Challenge-Based Progression System
+- **REQ-001:** New users must complete daily and weekly short-term forecasting challenges to establish initial calibration and unlock team formation privileges
+- **REQ-002:** System must track winning streaks on short-term markets (closing daily or weekly) as qualification criteria for thesis team access
+- **REQ-003:** Users must achieve minimum performance thresholds on challenge markets before gaining rights to create or join thesis teams
+- **REQ-004:** Challenge system must provide clear progression feedback showing users their advancement toward team formation eligibility

 ### Core Forecasting Functionality
-- **REQ-001:** Users must be able to submit probability forecasts on binary and scaled questions with mandatory reasoning commentary
+- **REQ-005:** Users must be able to submit probability forecasts on binary and scaled questions with mandatory reasoning commentary
-- **REQ-002:** System must support three distinct forecast horizons: Fast Calibration (1-30 days), Milestone Markets (3-18 months), and Megatrend Theses (5-10 years)
+- **REQ-006:** System must support three distinct forecast horizons: Fast Calibration (1-30 days), Milestone Markets (3-18 months), and Megatrend Theses (5-10 years)
-- **REQ-003:** All forecasts must be timestamped and cryptographically signed to ensure integrity and prevent retroactive manipulation
+- **REQ-007:** All forecasts must be timestamped and cryptographically signed to ensure integrity and prevent retroactive manipulation
-- **REQ-004:** Users must be able to update their forecasts with new reasoning while maintaining full historical audit trail
+- **REQ-008:** Users must be able to update their forecasts with new reasoning while maintaining full historical audit trail

+### Thesis Team Formation and Management
+- **REQ-009:** Qualified users must be able to create thesis teams with descriptive phrases (e.g., "AI doomer," "biotech revolution," "energy transition skeptic")
+- **REQ-010:** Users must be able to join multiple thesis teams simultaneously without restriction on team count
+- **REQ-011:** Thesis team creators must be able to set team description, membership criteria, and contribution expectations
+- **REQ-012:** System must support team invitation systems where leaders can recruit specific forecasters based on their track records
+- **REQ-013:** Teams must have governance mechanisms for removing inactive or disruptive members through consensus voting

+### Team Score Propagation and Aggregation
+- **REQ-014:** Individual user forecasting scores must automatically propagate to all thesis teams they belong to using weighted contribution algorithms
+- **REQ-015:** Team scores must aggregate individual member performance using reputation-weighted averages with decay factors for inactive members
+- **REQ-016:** System must calculate and display team-level Brier scores, calibration metrics, and reasoning quality scores
+- **REQ-017:** Team performance metrics must be updated in real-time as individual member forecasts are submitted and resolved

+### Copy-Trading Infrastructure
+- **REQ-018:** End users must be able to follow and automatically copy the forecasting decisions of individual thesis teams
+- **REQ-019:** Copy-trading system must support portfolio allocation where users can distribute their following across multiple thesis teams
+- **REQ-020:** Platform must provide transparent performance dashboards for all thesis teams to inform copy-trading decisions
+- **REQ-021:** Copy-traders must be able to set risk limits and automatic stop-loss triggers based on team performance degradation
+- **REQ-022:** System must track and display copy-trading volume and follower counts for each thesis team

+### Milestone Rewards and Sweetener Pool
+- **REQ-023:** Platform must maintain a community-funded "sweetener" rewards pool that any users can contribute to
+- **REQ-024:** System must define and track milestone achievements for thesis teams (e.g., calibration thresholds, winning streaks, accuracy targets)
+- **REQ-025:** Automated reward distribution must trigger when thesis teams achieve predefined milestones, drawing from the sweetener pool
+- **REQ-026:** Community wallet contributions to the sweetener pool must be transparent with donor recognition and allocation tracking
+- **REQ-027:** Milestone reward amounts must scale based on achievement difficulty and available sweetener pool balance

 ### Multi-Horizon Portfolio Architecture
-- **REQ-005:** Users must be able to declare explicit long-term theses that serve as umbrella frameworks for their forecasting activity
+- **REQ-028:** Users must be able to declare explicit long-term theses that serve as umbrella frameworks for their forecasting activity
-- **REQ-006:** System must link short and medium-horizon forecasts to parent long-term theses for coherence tracking
+- **REQ-029:** System must link short and medium-horizon forecasts to parent long-term theses for coherence tracking
-- **REQ-007:** Platform must calculate and display coherence scores based on consistency between linked forecasts and declared theses
+- **REQ-030:** Platform must calculate and display coherence scores based on consistency between linked forecasts and declared theses
-- **REQ-008:** Users must be able to view their complete "portfolio of beliefs" showing all linked forecasts organized by thesis
+- **REQ-031:** Users must be able to view their complete "portfolio of beliefs" showing all linked forecasts organized by thesis

 ### Reputation and Scoring System
-- **REQ-009:** System must calculate and display Brier scores and logarithmic scores for all resolved markets
+- **REQ-032:** System must calculate and display Brier scores and logarithmic scores for all resolved markets at both individual and team levels
-- **REQ-010:** Platform must maintain lifetime calibration metrics for each user across different question types and time horizons
+- **REQ-033:** Platform must maintain lifetime calibration metrics for each user and thesis team across different question types and time horizons
-- **REQ-011:** Reputation scores must incorporate accuracy, coherence, reasoning quality, and update discipline components
+- **REQ-034:** Reputation scores must incorporate accuracy, coherence, reasoning quality, team contribution, and update discipline components
-- **REQ-012:** System must support reputation staking where users can bond reputation tokens that are slashable for misconduct
+- **REQ-035:** System must support reputation staking where users can bond reputation tokens that are slashable for misconduct

 ### Access Control and Promotion System
-- **REQ-013:** Platform must implement a tiered access system: Open Screening Layer → Performance Triage → Invite Cohort → Shadow Mandate Simulation
+- **REQ-036:** Platform must implement a tiered access system: Challenge Layer → Team Formation → Advanced Markets → Shadow Mandate Simulation
-- **REQ-014:** System must automatically promote users between tiers based on objective performance thresholds and minimum participation requirements
+- **REQ-037:** System must automatically promote users between tiers based on objective performance thresholds and minimum participation requirements
-- **REQ-015:** Invitation-only long-horizon markets must be accessible only to users who have demonstrated consistent calibration across multiple domains
+- **REQ-038:** Advanced long-horizon markets must be accessible only to thesis team members who have demonstrated consistent calibration

 ### Market Curation and Resolution
 - **REQ-016:** Platform must support only carefully curated megatrend markets focused on AI adoption, biotechnology progress, energy transitions, economic development, and other high-impact themes